Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-01.md

 <!-- > -->

-**There will be learning objectives for each class.** You should test your knowledge by explaining the concepts to someone else, implement the learning objectives in code when the learning objectives are code.
+**There will be learning objectives for each class.** You should test your knowledge by explaining the concepts to someone else and implement the learning objectives in code when the learning objectives are code.
 Some objectives are larger overarching concepts, in these cases, you should identify the learning objective in your code, your project as a whole, or in the larger software ecosystem or the world at large.

 <!-- > -->